Family School (K-8) More Info >

 Families can use LiftEd content AND class in any way they feel is supportive of their family or learning community objectives and goals.
 LiftEd content can be used by mothers to share with children together, co-op leaders to provide to students to learn before they gather locally for projects and activities; academies and schools can use it to provide a “flipped class” experience and to allow teachers to focus on activities, projects, and assignments to focus on the application of learning.
 LiftEd provides pre-recorded, video-based lessons and can be used in any format and to support any function of a home- or school-centered organization.

 Yes.
 The for-credit services like grading, feedback, 1-on-1 consultations, grade cards, transcripts, and tutoring that are currently offered only through AHS Online will eventually make their way to our K–8 LiftEd students—even as soon as the 2023–24 school year.
-These kinds of teacher supported services will be an add-on to the LiftEd study group and PowerHour+ class, and your “Founding Family” discount will not apply.
+These kinds of teacher supported services will be an add-on to LiftEd, and your “Founding Family” discount will not apply.